Transportation

 • Generation 2 (Gen2): Aggregate, trip-based travel demand models, often known as “four-step" models.

 The Gen2 family of models includes both production-use models (such as Ver.
 2.3.78, Ver.
 2.4, and Ver.
 2.4.6) and developmental models (such as Ver.
 2.4_PT).
 Only a subset of developmental models will eventually be deemed fit for production use.
-The Gen3 Model is currently a developmental model, being developed with consultant assistance between FY 20 and FY 24.
-The planned model form for the Gen3 Model is a simplified activity-based travel model (ABM).

-Version naming convention: The TPB Regional Travel Demand Model is generally given a version number, which may have three parts: X.Y.Z.
+Version naming convention: The TPB Regional Travel Demand Model is generally given a version number, which can have three parts: X.Y.Z.
 The first number represents major changes to the model.
 The second number represents more modest updates to the model.
 And the third number, sometimes called build is used to indicate smaller changes to the model, including bug fixes.

 Current Production-Use Travel Models

 The Gen2/Ver.
+2.4.6 Model was initially released for production use on July 21, 2023, and the Gen2/Ver.
+2.4.6 Model transmittal package that was released to stakeholders in July 2023 includes the input data from the 2022 update of Visualize 2045, i.e., both the network inputs and Round 9.2 Cooperative Forecasts of land use.
+Following the TPB approval of Visualize 2050 in December 2025, COG/TPB staff prepared a second Gen2/Ver.
+2.4.6 Model transmittal package with the Visualize 2050 network inputs and Round 10.0 Cooperative Forecasts of land use.
+The new model transmittal package was made available to stakeholders in February 2026.

+The Gen2/Ver.
 2.4.6 Model was derived from the Gen2/Ver.2.4 Model.
 Both models are members of the Generation 2 (Gen2) family of travel models.
-The Gen2/Ver.
-2.4.6 Model was released [FX1] [RN2] for production use on July 21, 2023.
-The Gen2/Ver.
-2.4.6 Model transmittal package available to stakeholders includes the input data from the 2022 update of Visualize 2045, i.e., both the network inputs and Round 9.2 Cooperative Forecasts of land use.

 Compared to its predecessor (Ver.
 2.4 Model), the Ver.
 2.4.6 Model has the following updates:

 • Migration of the transit walkshed process from ArcPy to GeoPandas.